 The University will only discontinue, suspend or combine a Programme of study, or its module components, if we consider it necessary to do so.
-For example, the University may need to discontinue or suspend a Programme if the number of students who have applied for the Programme are insufficient to be viable, if there is a change to the law, regulatory framework, or Professional, Statutory and Regulatory Body requirement which the University is unable to meet, or to meet the requirements of the University's quality assurance and enhancement processes.
+For example, the University may need to discontinue or suspend a Programme if there is a change to the law, regulatory framework, or Professional, Statutory and Regulatory Body requirement which the University is unable to meet, or to meet the requirements of the University's quality assurance and enhancement processes.